Pranov123/ml_sih_isl/README.md

 - **Sarvam AI**: Enables speech-to-text functionality for spoken language recognition.
 - **Python**: Backend implementation for processing inputs and generating outputs.
 - **OpenCV**: Used for real-time video feed capture and gesture recognition.
-- **Natural Language Processing (NLP)**: Translates recognized speech into text, forming the basis for ISL generation.
+- **Natural Language Processing (NLP)**: Translates recognized speech into text, forming the basis for ISL generation using GenAI.

 ## Use Cases
 1. **Public Announcements**:
    - Converts audio/text announcements at railway stations or other public venues into ISL gestures, ensuring accessibility for the deaf community.
 2. **Mobile App for ISL Interpretation**:
-   - Enables normal individuals to use their mobile cameras to interpret ISL gestures used by deaf individuals.
+   - Enables normal individuals to use their mobile cameras to interpret ISL gestures by deaf individuals.

 ## Current Status
 - **Speech to ISL**: